Stay up to date with notifications from The Independent

 The British Divers Marine Life Rescue charity issued the call after hundreds of seals were spotted off the coast of Cornwall during pupping season in recent weeks.

-Louise Round, a marine animal medic, explained “seal finger” is caused by the necrotic bacteria on their teeth.
+Louise Round, a marine animal medic, explained that “seal finger” is caused by the necrotic bacteria on their teeth.

 She said: “It’s a really nasty blood infection, it’s horrible.
 It could basically mean you lose the finger.